Skip to main content

 (f) measures must exist which enable the persons who conduct the business of the management company to monitor effectively at any time the activity of the undertaking to which the mandate is given;

-(g) the mandate must not prevent the persons who conduct the business of the management company from giving further instructions to the undertaking to which functions are delegated at any time or from withdrawing the mandate with immediate effect when this is in the interest of investors;
+(g) the mandate must not prevent the persons who conduct the business of the management company from giving further instructions to the undertaking to which functions or provision of services are delegated at any time or from withdrawing the mandate with immediate effect where to do so is in the interest of investors and clients;

-(h) having regard to the nature of the functions to be delegated, the undertaking to which functions will be delegated must be qualified and capable of undertaking the functions in question; and
+(h) having regard to the nature of the functions and provision of services to be delegated, the undertaking to which functions or provision of services are to be delegated must be qualified and capable of undertaking the functions or performing the services in question; and

-(i) the UCITS’ prospectuses must list the functions which the management company has been allowed to delegate in accordance with this Article.
+(i) the UCITS’ prospectuses must list the services and functions which the management company has been allowed to delegate in accordance with this Article; and

-2. The liability of the management company or the depositary shall not be affected by delegation by the management company of any functions to third parties.
-The management company shall not delegate its functions to the extent that it becomes a letter-box entity.
+2. The liability of the management company or the depositary shall not be affected by the fact that the management company has delegated functions or services to a third party.
+The management company shall not delegate the functions or services to the extent that, in essence, it can no longer be considered to be the manager of the UCITS or the provider of the services referred to in Article 6(3) and to the extent that it becomes a letter-box entity.

 Home